 Rome has an extensive bus and metro system (Metripolitana

-) so you can easily get almost anywhere on public transportation.
-Be aware of pickpockets when riding in crowded subway cars.
-There is a good transportation map, Roma
+) so you can get almost anywhere on public transportation, although it's often crowded.
+Be aware of pickpockets when riding in crowded subway cars and buses.
+There's a good transportation map, Roma

 to avoid being overcharged.

 There is a tourist office in the train station that can help you find a hotel and gives out maps and information.
 Most staff at tourist offices speak English.
-The main office is on Via Parigi near the Piazza della Republica.
+The main office is on Via Parigi near the Piazza della Republica and there are tourist offices near several of the main attractions.

-During the summer there are music and cultural festivals.
+During the summer there are many music and cultural events.
 The Festa di San Giovanni, June 23-24, is an important festival with dancing, music, and food.
-Around Christmas, there are nativity scenes in many churches and there are religious festivals and processions during the week before Easter as well.
-The Spanish steps are a good place to go for the Spring Festival in April.
+Around Christmas, there are nativity scenes in many churches and a big Christmas market in Piazza Navona (see Christmas in Rome

 Pickpockets in Rome: